derekburgess/jaws/IMPLEMENTATION_PLAN.md

 No detector refactoring should begin before those artifacts exist.

 ## Change log

+### 2026-08-03 — Benchmark 0 measurement contract

+- Added version 1.0.0 schemas for all Benchmark 0 records and embedded the exact schema set inside each portable bundle.
+- Defined separate software-execution and detector-quality outcomes so known failures remain failures while still proving baseline fidelity.
+- Added a behavior-preserving collector around the current recall harness that retains every emitted entity, rank, score, verdict, raw attribute, reason, and evidence pointer.
+- Added deterministic reward calculation, report rendering, cross-record validation, secret scanning, and complete SHA-256 inventories.
+- Added a noncanonical validation fixture for all eight synthetic scenarios and explicit unavailable-data records for the three documented real-PCAP scenarios.
+- Verification evidence: 40 correctness cases pass; the contract fixture validates and regenerates from a clean output path; synthetic quality remains 5/5 detections at Recall@3 with the same three named benign failures; one Neo4j case and all three real-PCAP cases skip explicitly when their external dependencies are absent.
+- Preserved the detector subject at `0b68a8c`; no detector, feature, score, threshold, label, or ordering code changed.

 ### 2026-08-03 — Milestone 0 research contract and initial ADRs